Phoenix's B-movie Review: Ghost Writer

-Movie starts out with much more of a small town horror slasher flick feel to it, with Bach playing while the camera slowly moves around the inside of a classic old house that looks like it was decorated by Theodore Roosevelt's mother.
-From there we meet Alan Cumming's character, a failing music teacher with his hopeless young Asian student who is torturing a cello.
+Movie starts out with a small town horror slasher flick feel to it, with Bach playing while the camera slowly moves around the inside of a classic old house that looks like it was decorated by Theodore Roosevelt's mother.
+From there we meet Alan Cumming's character, a failing music teacher.
+He is with his hopeless young Asian student, who is torturing a cello.

-After a brief scene with the girl that was like any other student/teacher argument about how they both suck the camera changes to the inside of a swank L.A night club where David Boreanaz is on the prowl.
-He invites himself to a table of attractive and powerful looking young women and introduces himself to a woman and tells her that he's a writer.
+After a brief scene with the girl that is like any other student/teacher argument about how they both suck the camera changes to the inside of a swank L.A night club where David Boreanaz is on the prowl.
+He invites himself to a table of attractive and powerful looking young women.
+He introduces himself to a woman and tells her that he's a writer.
 She's interested because she happens to own a huge publishing company in New York.

 Before Boreanaz can pitch his book and perhaps lift himself out of poverty and into a life of fame...he gets distracted by something shiny.
-Getting up he off handedly mentions that he'll be back and walks off.
-Crossing the room with purpose he stares a woman down to the point where she physically back up and goes backwards through the bathroom door.
-He press her against the wall and begins to rip her clothes off.
+Getting up he off offhandedly mentions that he'll be back and walks off.
+Crossing the room with purpose he stares a woman down to the point where she physically backs up and stumbles backwards through the bathroom door.
+He presses her against the wall and begins to rip her clothes off.
 She protests in the form of 'but I don't even know your name'.
-He responds by turning her around, ripping her underwear off, forceing her against the wall, and has his way with her.
+He responds by turning her around, ripping her underwear off, forcing her against the wall, and has his way with her.